 The release binaries may be verified using this clear-signed text file and GPG.
 The commands are:

 curl "https://keyserver.ubuntu.com/pks/lookup?op=get&search=0xA3A31BAD5A2A5B10" | gpg --import gpg --verify signatures.txt

-Don't forget to run SHA256 over the DFU files themselves, because that compares your actual file contents to what we signed.
+Don't forget to run SHA256 over the DFU files themselves, because that compares the actual file contents to what we have signed.

 Github.com is also protecting us because it verifies on all commits against the developer's public keys, and keeps a history of changes.